drskennedy/compare_llm_perf/README.md

-Multithreaded Test Framework for Comparing Local LLM Performance for Document Q&A
+#Multithreaded Test Framework for Comparing Local LLM Performance for Document Q&A

-**Step-by-step guide on TowardsDataScience**:
+**Step-by-step guide on Medium**: [Comparing LLM Performance](https://medium.com/@heelara/multi-threaded-framework-for-testing-language-models-for-question-answering-664fdd31b111)
 ___
 ## Context
-Even through there are third-party commercial large language model (LLM) providers like OpenAI's GPT4 have made it easy to access LLM use via simple API calls, privacy-conscious researchers and engineers are looking to deploy a fully local model to allow querying against their local documents.
+Even through there are third-party commercial large language model (LLM) providers like OpenAI's GPT4 have made it easy to access LLM via simple API calls, privacy-conscious researchers and engineers are looking to deploy a fully local model to allow querying against their local documents to main their intellectual properties with their walls.
 The proliferation of open-source LLMs is providing us with many options, which may be daunting.
-In this project, we will introduce  a multithreaded test framework and code to more objectively query and compare the models to find the best LLM for our constraints.
+In this project, we will introduce a multithreaded test framework and the associated code to more objectively compare the models to find the best LLM for our constraints.
 <br><br>
 ![Thread Diagram](/assets/thread_diagram.png)
 ___